mcgonagle/GitZT/README.md

 # GitZT
-GitZT is an operational framework that takes DevOps best practices used for application development such as version control, collaboration, compliance, and CI/CD, and applies them to ZeroTrust configuration and operations enabling an approach formally described as ZeroTrust as Code (ZTaC).
+Git ZeroTrust is an operational framework that takes DevOps best practices used for application development such as version control, collaboration, compliance, and CI/CD, and applies them to ZeroTrust configuration and operations enabling an approach formally described as ZeroTrust as Code (ZTaC).

 # @mcgonagle's Definition of DevOps
 A Technical and Cultural Focus on Teamwork and the Mission to Deliver Software Securely.